 XOXO – It’s not uncommon to see these letters (or X or XX) right above the signature at the bottom of affectionate correspondence.
-But what is the meaning of XOXO, and why are these letters used?
+It’s a fun way to express love and affection—but what is the meaning of XOXO, and why are these letters used?

 The Meaning Of XOXO, and Its Origins